isc-projects/kea/doc/guide/dhcp4-srv.rst

 both read from and write to the database.
 If the database user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
-However, if access to a read- only host database is required for retrieving reservations for clients and/or assigning specific addresses and options, it is possible to explicitly configure Kea to start in "read-only" mode.
+However, if access to a read-only host database is required for retrieving reservations for clients and/or assigning specific addresses and options, it is possible to explicitly configure Kea to start in "read-only" mode.
 This is controlled by the ``readonly`` boolean parameter as follows: